mvdw/openbao/README.md

 #### Prerequisites

+Start with a fresh install of Debian 12.
-Ensure you have root privileges before starting the installation.
+Ensure you are logged in as root before starting the installation.

 #### Automated Installation Script